 The line was fully opened in 1862 but closed, to much local opposition and active protest, in 1969, a victim of the infamous axe of Dr Beeching.
 It was yet another myopic round of spending cuts by a short termist government, totally ignoring the vital needs of rural communities.

 Today Kershopefoot is an extremely placid and remote little backwater in the English county of Cumbria.
 On the English side of the border there are vast, regimented commercial forests producing prodigious amounts of timber.
 If one was unaware of its previous bloody history of raiding, mayhem and murder, or indeed its place on the railway network, one might assume that history had pretty much passed it by.

 Looks can be deceptive though and in the three centuries prior to 1603, this would definitely not have been a secure or peaceful place to live.
-I took the three images above on my last flying visit to Kershopefoot on 7th July 2012.
+I took the three images above on a visit to Kershopefoot on 7th July 2012.

 ęCopyright - James of Glencarr